 Factors in Picking an Electric Stove

-There are at least 3 main factors to consider when picking an electric stove.
+There are at least 3 main factors to consider when picking the best electric stove in Singapore.
 Let’s go over each one here:

 1. Stove Type

 There are 3 types of electric stoves: the electric smooth-top cooker, the coil-type electric cooker, and the induction-type cooker.
 Each cooker comes with pros and cons.

 First off, you should note that electric stoves build up heat slower than a gas cooker, so it may not be ideal for those who are often pressed for time.

 Electric smooth top cookers are often made out of glass ceramic with a heating unit right under that layer.
 These are often the most pleasing to look at.

 Being made of glass, the downside is that cast iron pans, glass containers, or stoneware isn’t viable over this type of stove since it scratches easily.
 Another factor is that overheating might cause the pan to stick to the glass surface.